Special Immigrant Juvenile Status: Statistics for Form I-360

 U.S. Citizenship and Immigration Services releases and updates the data on the number of applications received, approved, and denied by quarter for Special Immigrant Juvenile Status.
 According to this data set, the usage of the program has been steadily increasing, and the rate of petition processing has not completely kept pace, resulting in an increase in the number of pending applications at any given point in time.
 Note that counts of petitions received, approved and denied are during the period in question, whereas counts of petitions pending are at the end of the period.

 The increase since 2013 has been attributed to the use of these special statuses by some of the child migrants who arrived as part of the 2014 child migrant surge.

 Despite this increase in the number of pending applications, the processing times for Form I-360, as reported by U.S. Citizenship and Immigration Services, are still within the processing time goal of five months.

 Statistics for Adjustment of Status applications

-For most countries of chargeability, the Priority Date for the EB-4 category that SIJS falls in is current, which means there are no wait times on account of the numerical limits.
+For most countries of chargeability, the Priority Date for the EB-4 category that SIJS falls in June 2020, which means there is a waiting of 5 years on account of the numerical limits.

 The processing time for Form I-485 is listed as 4 months; however, processing times may be longer in case the Form I-485 is accompanied by a Form I-601, since the processing time for the Form I-601 is about 7 months.